sourcefull/ece228_project/README.md

 Instructions:
 - Install all the dependencies if necessary
-- Place the dataset downloaded from https://www.kaggle.com/gti-upm/leapgestrecog in the data/ directory
+- make a directory named "data" and place the dataset downloaded from https://www.kaggle.com/gti-upm/leapgestrecog in the data directory
 - Hierarchy of data directory should look like data/leapGestRecog/*
 - To run the training code :
      python all.py -train -use_training_data